domcleal/rkerberos/README.md

   with the Heimdal Kerberos library.

 # TODO
-  Create a separate class for the replay cache.
+* Create a separate class for the replay cache.
-  Better credentials cache support.
+* Better credentials cache support.
-  Ability to add and delete keytab entries.
+* Ability to add and delete keytab entries.

 # Authors
-  Daniel Berger
+* Daniel Berger
-  Dominic Cleal (maintainer)
+* Dominic Cleal (maintainer)

+# License
+  rkerberos is distributed under the Artistic 2.0 license.